ggamzed/star_recorder_cpp/README.md

 ./cpp_star

 # Star's life time calculation
-'''
 NOTE: This is just a rough model.
-Calculation is certainly not significant The calculation I have made is based on a Star's solar mass compared to the sun.
+Calculation is certainly not significant <br />
+The calculation I have made is based on a Star's solar mass compared to the sun.
 The more mass a star has, the lower its life expectancy.
-'''

 # Main Menu Options
 -1: Add a new Record into the database.
 -2: Print information about a record using the name as the key.